 No matter how you choose to travel, pregnancy travel always carries a hint of riskiness to it.
 Here are a few safety tips that you need to follow to ensure safety:

 It is advisable to buy trip insurance as you do not know when an emergency can arise.
 You are covered under trip insurance even when you have postponed your travel for any reason

 Wear seat-belts properly, fastening it under your lower lap and fitting it above your pregnancy bump and between your breasts

 Get a thorough medical checkup done, before going for travel.
 Do not plan any travel unless your obstetrician gives you a green signal

 Make it a pint to carry all your prenatal records and ultrasonography records.
 You never know when the need arises

 Do not forget to carry your vitamins and other medicines prescribed by the obstetrician and keep it in a separate small bag

 Another important safety precaution is to take your doctor’s personal number and give it to your spouse as well.
-This is very helpful if you experience any problem and want to seek doctor’s advice.
+This is very helpful if you experience any problem and want to seek a doctor’s advice.
 Your doctor will be just a call away from you

-When your destination arrives move towards the exit door 10 minutes prior to evade the last minute scuttle.
+When your destination arrives move towards the exit door 10 minutes prior to evade the last-minute scuttle.
 Be slow and steady when you jiggle stairways or passages, and if you need to wait, wait patiently.
 There is no rush

 Hope the article on Traveling During Pregnancy – Precautions and Safety Tips is helpful.
 There is nothing wrong with Travel during pregnancy unless the safety of the mother and the baby is well ensured.